protocolbuffers/protocolbuffers.github.io/content/reference/rust/rust-generated.md

 *   C++ Lite kernel:
     *   &lt;same as C++ kernel&gt;
 *   UPB kernel
-    *   `.u.pb.rs` - generated Rust code. \
+    *   `.u.pb.rs` - generated Rust code.
-        (However, `rust_proto_library` relies on the `.thunks.c` file produced by `upb_proto_aspect`.)

-If the `proto_library` contains more than one file, the first file is declared a "primary" file and is treated as the entry point for the crate; that file will contain both the gencode corresponding to the `.proto` file, and also re-exports for all symbols defined in the files corresponding to all "secondary" files.
+Each `proto_library` will also have a `generated.rs` file which is treated as the entry point for the crate.
+That file will re-export the symbols from all the other Rust files in the crate.

 ## Packages {#packages}